gutabeshu/Abeshu-etal_2023_GMD/metarepo_xanthosWM.md

 The following are input data required to run the model

 - **Forcing Data:**
 In the study, we used gridded climatic data from the WATer and global CHange (WATCH; Weedon et al., 2011) dataset from 1971 to 2001.
 The global monthly datasets include precipitation, maximum temperature, relative humidity and minimum temperature.
+DataHub: https://www.isimip.org/gettingstarted/input-data-bias-adjustment/details/3/

 - **Water demand and water use data:**
 Monthly water demand and consumptive water use data for various sectors at a 0.5-degree resolution are from Huang et al. (2018), which are available from 1971 to 2010.
 DataHub: https://doi.org/10.5281/zenodo.1209296